ad2ien/ad2ien.github.io/content/it-xp/2018-04-01-Air-France.md

 - Java agent that parse and compile ACARS messages and send a report to a fuel consumption tool.
 - Interface avec KLM (Netherland)
-- Real TDD Development!
-(Test Driven Development.)
+- Real TDD Development (Test Driven Development.)

 ### AMPHORE Projet